 Last week, I shared what’s on my to-do list for year-end fundraising season.
 Although December is still a few months away, now is the time to make your work plan.
 One of the items that I like to think about in August is the theme and messaging for the appeal.

-The theme and messaging are important items start with when you are planning your year-end giving campaign because they will determine many aspects of your communications and appeals, as well as other aspects such as the stories you tell and the visual design.
+The theme and messaging are important items to start with when you are planning your year-end giving campaign because they will determine many aspects of your communications and appeals, as well as other aspects such as the stories you tell and the visual design.
 By deciding on these foundational pieces first, you will make the whole process of creating and designing the appeal so much easier.

 Today, I want to share a few specific tips to help you determine your theme and messaging.